OpenAccept/openaccept-meta/README.md

 - **Social media platforms**.
 Researchers frequently share acceptance emails or paper notifications on platforms like Twitter/X, LinkedIn, or Xiaohongshu (Red Note).
 Search for keywords such as "accepted" or "notification" alongside conference names.
 - **Conference websites**.
 Many venues publish detailed reports directly, such as the [CHI 2025 Paper Outcomes Report](https://chi2025.acm.org/chi-2025-papers-track-post-pc-outcomes-report/).
 - **Conference proceddings**.
 Acceptance rates are often mentioned in the "Preface" or "Chairs' Notes" sections of conference proceedings.
 For example, see [ICDE 2024 Proceddings, "A Message from the Chairs"](https://ieeexplore.ieee.org/document/10598037).
 - **On-site slides**.
 Chairs may present acceptance statistics during opening or closing sessions.
-Photos of these slides are sometimes shared on social media..
+Photos of these slides are sometimes shared on social media.

 ## How can I contribute?
 We welcome community-driven updates to the OAc repository.
 Follow these steps to contribute: